Love in a Bottle

 Stating where found.

 Annie and Niels first met in person two years later when both were 12.
-They got along just as well as they had in their letters, and so, they kept on writing each other after that meeting.
+They got along just as well as they had in their letters.
+So, they kept on writing each other after that meeting.
 But they didn’t meet again for almost another decade.

 When Annie and Niels were both 20, Niels’s family invited her to spend a week with them in Holland.
 Even after this meeting, there was no romance between them.
 But they stayed in touch.